swiftly-solution/documentation/docgen/output/events/gameevents/ongameinit.md

 ---

 # OnGameInit
-This event is triggered when sent when a new game is started
+This event is triggered when game_init is triggered.
 ::: tabs
 @tab Lua
 ```lua